danielpennypacker/questions/form/README.md

 }
 ```

 The backend will validate input, including checking whether the email is already taken.
-If the input is valid, the response will be status 200 and look like this:
+If the input is valid, the HTTP response will be status 200 and look like this:

 ```
 {"errors": {"first_name": None,